Lancel (company): Economy

 In 1997, Swiss company Richemont, the world's third biggest luxury group which owns Cartier, Van Cleef & Arpels, Piaget, and Montblanc, acquired Lancel for 270 million euros ($375 million). and, in 2018, sold it to the Italian company Piquadro Group, specializing in leather goods and owner of the Florentine heritage brand The Bridge and the tech-design brand of travel and business accessories Piquadro.

-Production

-Sketches and prototypes are designed in Lancel's Paris Atelier.
-Skilled workers create prototypes designed by artistic director Barbara Fusillo, who takes inspiration for her creations from Lancel's vast archives of hundreds of bags dating back to the Belle Epoque.
-Shapes, colors, stitching are decided in Paris, while the production is entirely made in Italy.

-Each bag is handmade: between 20 and 100 pieces are necessary for a woman bag.
-It takes 3 months to develop a model in the Atelier Lancel in Paris.

-1 to 2 square meters are necessary to make a woman's bag.